West Bend, Wisconsin: Government

 The city is governed by the City Council, consisting of the mayor and eight aldermen.
-Each Alderman term last 2 years.
-Alderman elections occur every spring, where half of the current Alderman seats are up for election.
-Every 3 years the mayoral election is included in the spring elections.
+Each alderman's term lasts two years.
+Aldermanic elections are held every spring, wherein half of the current seats are up for election.
+Every three years, the mayoral election is included in the spring elections.
 The City of West Bend created a BID Board on January 1st, 2001 for their downtown area.
-West Bend was a village from 1868 until it was incorporated as a city in 1885.
+West Bend was a village from 1868 until being incorporated as a city in 1885.
 During that time they had Village Presidents instead of Mayors.
 The term for Village President was one year.